lubomyrV/library/README.md

 `$ mvn package`

-After running the app will automatically create `testDB1` database.

 In order to run the app, go to `target/` and type

 `$ java -jar project-0.0.1-SNAPSHOT.jar`

+The app will automatically create a database called `testDB1`

 Use REST API with following URL if you use cURL, or look how to do it in other REST API: